 Chris Smith runs Passmasters, one of the two Ride Forever training providers in the top half of the North Island.
 Recently, he organised a track-based training day for a group of riders from NZ Steel.
 The company’s massive Glenbrook plant is not far from Passmasters’ base in Pokeno and there are a large number of motorcyclists on staff.
 In a far-sighted initiative, the company supported riders to take Ride Forever coaching in an effort to improve their safety.
 Many ride back and forwards to work on the high speed and relatively unforgiving roads of rural west Franklin.
 Chris put together the track day, which is both inventive and an opportunity to work on additional skills in the controlled environment of a race circuit.

 Adrian Gadsden coordinated the event for NZ Steel, bringing 22 riders who'd completed Ride Forever Silver or Gold courses to the day.
 “It’s great to be able to do this sort of thing with the guys,” said Adrian.
 “Everyone is having a great time but everyone's learning something new as well.”

 While there was plenty of time for lapping the circuit over the day, Chris and his team also built in a series of exercises for riders to practise their fine control.
 These took the form of some of the Rider Forever Be a Better Rider competition challenges.
 These lower-speed skills were ably explained and demonstrated by NZ Police motorcycle expert Matt Ford, before the riders attempted a 90º pull-out, a simple U-turn and a figure of eight.

-Ride Forever Be a Better Rider video challenges
+Be a Better Rider videos

 Be a Better Rider competition on Ride Forever Facebook